 There are power tools and hand tools.
 The hand tools are a little safer but more importantly, make your pieces look handmade.
 Well…Let us dig into the hand tools.
 They are all pretty self-explanatory but I will give a brief description of them.
 These are in no particular order.

 - Hand Saws: A wood saw worked by one hand.
-Not sure if there is a better way to say that…“Handsaws have been around for thousands of years.
-Egyptian hieroglyphics exist depicting ancient woodworkers sawing boards into pieces”-Wiki Really, this is used for straight rough cuts.
+Not sure if there is a better way to say that…This is more technical…though.
+This is used for straight rough cuts.
 Most should recognize this tool as it is very much so commonly used.

 - Planes: A hand plane is a wood tool for shaping wood using a cutting blade over the wood surface.
 This tool helps you flatten the piece of wood.
 Think if you had a piece of wood that had bark on one side.
 This tool will remove the bark.
 At the same time, it is removing the bark it is also starting to flatten out the piece of wood.